ccb-hms/ccbfold/README.md

 [![License](http://img.shields.io/badge/license-MIT-blue.svg?style=flat)](./LICENSE)
 # CCB/RC Alphafold 3 workshop

-The goal of this workshop is to provide a hand-on introduction to running Alphafold 3 jobs on the O2 cluster at HMS
+The goal of this workshop is to provide an introduction to running Alphafold 3 jobs on the O2 cluster at HMS

+These scripts have been tested to be capeable of running on the cluster.

 ## Prerequisites